JuliaDynamics/NetworkDynamics.jl/docs/src/getting_started_with_DDEs.md

 ## Delay differential equations with algebraic constraints

-The vertex dynamics may contain algebraic equations in mass matrix form.
-For a brief introduction have a look at the last section of this [example on github](https://github.com/FHell/NetworkDynamics.jl/blob/master/examples/getting-started-with-DDEs.jl).
+The vertex dynamics may in principle contain algebraic equations in mass matrix form.
+For an experimental test case have a look at the last section of this [example on github](https://github.com/FHell/NetworkDynamics.jl/blob/master/examples/getting-started-with-DDEs.jl).